Payton Pritchard is the Celtics' Gentleman in the 4th - CLNS Media

 Payton Pritchard got frustrated more than once this season.
-Wearing a face mask early, struggling to shoot in spot minutes and quickly gone from Ime Udoka’s short rotation, he became largely irrelevant on a team he shined on early and often as a rookie.
-He racked up six DNP-CDs and averaged 9.3 minutes per game during the 29 games of the season, stuck behind Marcus Smart and Dennis Schröder in the point guard hierarchy.
+Wearing a face mask in the fall after a broken nose, struggling to shoot in spot minutes and quickly gone from Ime Udoka’s short rotation, he became invisible on a team he shined on early and often on as a rookie.
+He racked up six DNP-CDs and averaged 9.3 minutes per game during the first 29 games of this season, stuck behind Marcus Smart and Dennis Schröder in the point guard hierarchy.

-“I’ve seen Payton forever going back to high school so I know him well,” Udoka said at the beginning of the month.
+“I’ve seen Payton forever going back to high school so I know him well,” Udoka said at the beginning of March.
 “He was a guy that I was least worried about but it all comes down to opportunity and taking advantage of it.
 He was a guy that I was very confident in.
 We’ve had some discussions about being patient and continuing to work and staying ready for these opportunities and, obviously, when Dennis and (Josh Richardson) left, it opened up some minutes.
 So I was never worried about him.”

-Pritchard wore the frustration on his face through misses, when Udoka nit-picked his positioning and decisions from the sidelines.
-He even joined the deeper section of the Celtics’ bench for collapses that forced Boston’s starters back into games during garbage time, which drew further Udoka ire.
+Pritchard wore the exasperation on his face through misses, and when Udoka nit-picked his positioning and decisions from the sidelines.
+He even joined the deeper section of the Celtics’ bench for collapses that forced Boston’s starters back into games during garbage time, which drew further Udoka ire in January and February.

 The slumping sophomore guard couldn’t win.
-Then, as Udoka mentioned, Brad Stevens cleared out Richardson and Schröder at the trade deadline with only Derrick White brought back in the back court.
-Pritchard suddenly had ample opportunity to rejoin the rotation, and became a staple these past few weeks, averaging 6.7 points, 2.0 rebounds, 2.4 assists and 15.8 minutes per game on 45.8% shooting and 41.1% efficiency from deep.
+Then, as Udoka noted, Brad Stevens cleared out Richardson and Schröder at the trade deadline with only Derrick White brought back in the back court.
+Pritchard suddenly had ample opportunity to rejoin the rotation, and he became a bench staple, averaging 6.7 points, 2.0 rebounds, 2.4 assists and 15.8 minutes per game on 45.8% shooting and 41.1% efficiency from deep since Feb.
+11.

-He’s carved out a particularly important role early in fourth quarters, not quite the King in the Fourth, his role is more subtle and complimentary.
-That’s always where his game would need to go, toward doing more with less.
-Pritchard’s been regularly sprinkling 1-2 big shots during the opening rotations into the final quarter, and that’s exactly what the Celtics need from him.
+He’s carved out an important role in fourth quarters, not quite the King in the Fourth like Isaiah Thomas, his role is more subtle and complimentary.
+Transitioning away from having the world circulate around his ball-handling became a challenge for a decorated scorer since high school, needing to move toward doing more with less.
+Pritchard’s been sprinkling 1-2 big shots during the opening rotations into the final quarter, and that’s what the Celtics need from him.

-On Friday in Sacramento, he delivered three shots from deep early in the fourth quarter as part of a 14 point, eight assist night that marked the high mark of his frustrating season.
-The run extended the Celtics from ahead 92-79 after a third quarter Kings comeback attempt, to putting the game away up 103-83 three minutes into the fourth before Boston went on to win, 126-97.
+On Friday in Sacramento, he delivered three shots from deep to start the fourth quarter as part of a 14 point, eight assist night, the high mark of his frustrating season.
+The run extended the Celtics from ahead 92-79 after a third quarter Kings comeback attempt from down 23 points to within nine, putting the game away up 103-83 three minutes into the fourth before Boston went on to win, 126-97.

 “People want to look at stats and numbers, but at the beginning of the year I’m playing at the very end of games and different minutes,” Pritchard said.
 “My job is just to come in be ready, knock down shots, play hard defense, make plays.
 Be a winning player.
 For me, once that trade deadline happened, that was my mindset, to come in and compete and keep earning more trust from the coaches.”